Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Building Hijacks via Behaviour Matching

 where $\cL: \tc{Logits} \times \tc{Logits} \to \R$ is the cross-entropy loss function.
 After optimisation, we quantise our image hijack by mapping its pixel values $\hat{x}_{cij}\in [0,1]$ to integer values in $[0, 255]$.
 We illustrate this process in \Figref{fig:method-diagram}.

 We note two critical features of this algorithm.
 First, it minimises a loss over all contexts $\tc{ctx} \in C$.
-By choosing a large enough set $C$ -- e.g. a common instruction-tuning dataset -- we obtain hijacks $\hat{\vv{x}}$ that \emph{transfer across different contexts} (that is, the hijack matches the target behaviour even on held-out user inputs).
-Additionally, unlike standard gradient-based adversarial attacks, this algorithm allows us to match behaviours defined by \emph{logits} (rather than tokens): as we demonstrate in Section~\ref{sec:prompt_matching}, this enables us to not only match behaviours defined in terms of text, but also imitate the behaviour of a \emph{specific VLM's forward pass}.
+By choosing a large enough set $C$ -- e.g. a common instruction-tuning dataset -- we obtain hijacks $\hat{\vv{x}}$ that \emph{transfer across different contexts} (i.e.~the hijack matches the target behaviour even on held-out user inputs).
+Additionally, unlike standard gradient-based adversarial attacks, this algorithm allows us to match behaviours defined as $C \to \tc{Logits}$ (rather than just $C \to \tc{Text}$): as we demonstrate in Section~\ref{sec:prompt_matching}, this enables us to not only match behaviours defined in terms of text, but to also imitate the behaviour of a \emph{specific VLM's forward pass}.